Chestnut: Description

-The leaves are simple, ovate or lanceolate, 10–30 cm long and 4–10 cm wide, with sharply pointed, widely spaced teeth, with shallow rounded sinuates between.
+The leaves are simple, ovate or lanceolate, 10–32 cm long, and 4–10 cm wide, with sharply pointed, widely spaced teeth, with shallow rounded sinuates between.

 The flowers follow the leaves, appearing in late spring or early summer or into July.
 They are arranged in long catkins of two kinds, with both kinds being borne on every tree.
 Some catkins are made of only male flowers, which mature first.
 Each flower has eight stamens, or 10 to 12 for C. mollissima.
 The ripe pollen carries a heavy, sweet odor that some people find too sweet or unpleasant.
 Other catkins have these pollen-bearing flowers, but also carry near the twig from which these spring, small clusters of female or fruit-producing flowers.
-Two or three flowers together form a four-lobed prickly calybium, which ultimately grows completely together to make the brown hull, or husk, covering the fruits.
+Two or three flowers together form a four-lobed prickly calybium, which ultimately grows completely together to make the brown hull, or husk, covering the fruit.

 Chestnut flowers are not self-compatible, so two trees are required for pollination.
 All Castanea species readily hybridize with each other.